 - We can simulate a network failure by unplugging the cable over which data is being received.
 If after plugging the cable the data starts getting received from the same point, this proves the software has a good recovery rate.

-- Another good example could be, try downloading a file through wi-fi.
-Now try moving away from the wi-fi to a no-network place.
-Now to check the recovery process, get back to the same place having wi-fi network.
+- Another good example could be, trying to download a file through Wi-Fi.
+Now try moving away from the Wi-Fi to a no-network place.
+Now to check the recovery process, get back to the same place having a wi-fi network.
 If the files resume downloading from the same point then the recovery rate is good.

 - During multiple sessions on your computer, suddenly remove the power supply of the system.
 If after restarting all the applications and web pages get reloaded then the system is damage-proof.

 In a similar manner, a lot of common failures need to be tested to verify the recovery rate.
 Some of these include-